Private Jet Slots

 Which events, times and places have the most popular takeoff and landing slots?

-It can be difficult to book a slot at any major event.
-For example:
+It can be difficult to book a slot at any major event, including:

 Major airports in Europe can also prove tricky.
 This is especially true for those which are used by commercial airlines.
 For example:

-Commercial airlines will be treated as a priority here.
-That’s why it makes sense for private jets to use smaller, executive airports instead.
+Commercial airlines will be treated as the priority at these airports, which is why it makes sense for private jets to use smaller, executive airports instead.
 Plus, many of these airports will allow you to land or takeoff without a pre-booked slot.

-Similarly, European hotspots fill up quickly.
-Smaller island like Mykonos are very popular, and there are only so many slots to go around.
+Similarly, European hot spots fill up quickly.
+Smaller islands like Mykonos are very popular, and there are only so many slots to go around.
 Booking early here is essential.